CSC207-UofT/course-project-trackr/phase0/progress_report.md

 #### Scenario Walk-Through

 Our typical walk-through has the user decide between creating a new event or managing previously set events.
 If they want to create an event, they need give it a name, date, associated person, and set time they want to be reminded before the event.
-If the user wants to view and edit their evetns, they can search through the events and have the option to change certain elements of that event or delete it entirley.
+If the user wants to view and edit their events, they can search through the events and have the option to change certain elements of that event or delete it entirley.

 #### Skeleton Program